jidesoft/jidejs/website/contents/guide/index.md

 This guide helps you to get a deeper knowledge of some aspects of **jide.js**.
 During time, we'll expand this section to cover all important parts of **jide.js**.

+## Installation

+These guides explain how to install **jide.js** in a number of ways, ranging from a manual installation to using advanced tools like Bower and Yeoman to automate installation and even project creation for you.
+The recommended way to explore **jide.js** is to install with Yeoman.

 ## Getting started

 The Getting started guide introduces you to the core concepts of **jide.js** with practical examples.